ATTORNEYS REPRESENTING CAR ACCIDENT VICTIMS FROM LANCASTER & YORK, PA

 Even a seemingly minor car accident can leave you injured and confronted with sudden physical, emotional and financial challenges.
 But don’t expect an insurance provider to offer you a fair settlement that covers medical costs and other damages.

-A car accident lawyer from Hagelgans & Veronis can help victims pursue the financial security they need to recover from their injuries and move forward with their lives.
+A car accident lawyer from Hagelgans & Veronis can help you get the financial security needed to recover from injuries and move forward with their lives.

 If you were hurt in an motor vehicle accident caused by a negligent driver, please call 877-454-8529 to schedule a free consultation with one of our car accident attorneys in Lancaster, Quarryville, Mount Joy or York.
 We welcome clients from throughout central Pennsylvania.